glencbz/notes/unit-1/02-js-jquery/js-callbacks-iterators/callbacks.md

 - Describe the difference between asynchronous and synchronous program execution, and why callbacks are important to asynchronous program flow (Bonus)

-### Preparation
-*Before this lesson, students should already be able to:*

-- Write and call functions in javascript
-- Explain what an anonymous function is in javascript

 ## Callbacks - Intro

 Callback functions are derived from a programming paradigm known as **functional programming**.
 At a fundamental level, functional programming specifies the use of functions as arguments.
 Functional programming was — and still is, though to a much lesser extent, today — seen as an esoteric technique of specially trained master programmers.